 In order to maintain a Christian learning environment, Ss.
 Robert & William Catholic School firmly and fairly endorses the above discipline code.
-It is operative on school property, the playground, cafeteria, and at all school-sponsored functions, including sports events, field trips, etc.
+It is operative on school property, the playground, cafeteria, and at all school-sponsored functions, including sporting events, field trips, etc. Students can be disciplined for on campus and off campus behavior involving inappropriate social media communications, postings, etc.